Episode 40: It's Not Telehealth; It's Healthcare

 Jim VanderMey: I had an interesting conversation with one of our clients where I alluded to their poor user experience has been a digital backdoor.
 What was happening is that people that were in their system were not necessarily using their telehealth platform, so they had inadvertently created the digital backdoor to their competitors.

-Joe Brennan: Well, our patients has shrunk to a point where if I can’t connect to something or navigate something, in a short period of time, I’m moving on, because making it easy to use and reliable is paramount.
+Joe Brennan: Well, our patience has shrunk to a point where if I can’t connect to something or navigate something, in a short period of time, I’m moving on, because making it easy to use and reliable is paramount.

 Jim VanderMey: How does then that translate into a product space like Tyto has, when you’re now talking about putting devices in people’s homes, the complexity barrier and the—what you’re asking the patient to take on for themselves just went up.
 So how does that work?
-Because now we’re engaging with a whole set of smart consumer devices?
+Because now we’re engaging with a whole set of smart consumer devices.

 Joe Brennan: Well, if you think of remote patient monitoring and the way it’s been for the last 15 years, you have devices that speak to some type of box, and then relay that message to a nurse or whoever’s monitoring the software.
 And that was always a challenge, was, not only the connectivity and setup, but making sure that those devices remain connected and that patients could navigate any technical issues they had, because we know that if you’re challenged multiple times, you’re eventually just going to say, “This is not worth my time.
 I’m going to move on.”